sevidmusic/Roady/README.md

-                 Files in the output directory will have a Route defined for them dynamically that will map to a request whose name matches the files name excluding the extension.php
+                 Files in the output directory will have a Route defined for them dynamically that will map to a request whose name matches the files name excluding the php file extension.

                  For example, a file named:

                     homepage.php

-                 would be served in respobse to a Request named:
+                 would be served in response to a Request named:

                      homepage